dhakshanl/dmp/ExtLibs/mono/README.md

 	$ git commit

 By default, submodules are detached because they point to a specific commit.
-Use `git checkout` to move back to a branch before making changes:
+Use `git switch` to move back to a branch before making changes:

 	$ cd <submodule>
-	$ git checkout <branch>
+	$ git switch <branch>
 	# work as normal; the submodule is a normal repo
 	$ git commit/push new changes to the repo (submodule)

 	$ cd <top-level>
 	$ git add <submodule> # this will record the new commits to the submodule
 	$ git commit

+The default can be changed to attempt to keep branches attached with:

+	$ git config --global submodule.propagateBranches true

 To switch the repo of a submodule (this should not be a common or normal thing to do at all), first edit `.gitmodules` to point to the new location, then: